 The options available to you for breast reconstruction will depend in part on your own preferences, and in part on the type of surgery and other treatment that you undergo to remove the cancer.
 Your options may include:

 Traditional reconstruction techniques have meant the placement of tissue expanders in the chest cavity at the time of mastectomy to stretch the chest muscles and make room for breast implants.
 Women would awaken from surgery without their breasts, and with the prospect of months of saline injections prior to a second surgery.
 And after two surgeries, women were left with reconstructed breasts disfigured by large, unsightly scars.
-Here is an example of the results of traditional, tissue-expander-based reconstruction.

-Cassileth One-Stage Breast Reconstruction allows your breasts to be reconstructed at the time of your mastectomy surgery
+Cassileth One-Stage Breast Reconstruction allows your breasts to be reconstructed at the time of your mastectomy surgery.

 Dr. Cassileth's breast cancer reconstruction surgery technique yields a very symmetric cosmetic result, and can produce virtually any desired breast size.
 The final scar is minimal, or it may even be completely absent.
 The results are beautiful, natural-looking breasts.